matteodefra/matteodefra.github.io/index.md

 I like the applications of operations research to find algorithmic solutions to arbitrary complex problems, sum-structured functions and learning problem as what happens in Deep Learning.
-My main interests reside in Optimization, Algorithms, Reinforcement Learning and Probabilistic models for Deep Learning.
+My main interests reside in Quantum Computing, Optimization, Algorithms, Reinforcement Learning and Probabilistic models for Deep Learning.

-I am also interested in the recent Quantum Computing capabilities.

 You can download my resumé [here](assets/resume.pdf)